Chöd Healing Retreat: The Fierce Feminine Heart of Tibetan Buddhism

 Transforming Poison into Wisdom with the Dakini Mandala

-Chöd is an ancient Buddhist practice that creates a sacred container for deep healing and awakening.
-Rooted in the fierce and nurturing wisdom of the feminine, it invites us to find true refuge within ourselves.
+Chod is an ancient Buddhist practice that creates a sacred container for deep healing and awakening.
+Rooted in the fierce, nurturing wisdom of the feminine, it invites us to find true refuge within ourselves.
 Through ritual, meditation, and visualization, practitioners learn to turn toward—rather than away from—fear, grief, and other unwanted experiences.
-This radical act of compassion transforms pain at its roots, allowing the energies of suffering to become the fertile ground for love, clarity, and liberation.
+This radical act of compassion transforms pain at its roots, allowing the energies of suffering to become the ground for love, clarity, and liberation.

-Often described as one of the crown jewels of Vajrayana Buddhism, Chöd has been revered across all four Tibetan lineages for centuries.
-Traditionally transmitted only after years of practice, Chöd is now being offered more publicly as a medicine for our collective time of instability and fragmentation.
-The practice calls on the great mother archetype of Tibetan Buddhism—the embodiment of fearless wisdom and unconditional care—to guide practitioners in cutting through the roots of ego-clinging and restoring wholeness.
-In this retreat, Sunisa and Sue will skillfully guide participants through Chöd practice and ceremony, providing both traditional context and embodied instruction.
+Often described as one of the crown jewels of Vajrayana Buddhism, Chod has been revered across all four Tibetan lineages for centuries.
+Traditionally transmitted only after years of practice, Chod is now being offered publicly as Chod Healing as a medicine for our collective time of instability and fragmentation.
+Chod practice calls on the great mother archetype of Tibetan Buddhism to guide practitioners in cutting through the roots of ego-clinging to restore wholeness.
+In this retreat, Sunisa will guide participants through Chod Healing meditations.

 This retreat is open to experienced meditators and spiritual practitioners who feel called to work at the intersection of healing and awakening.
 It may be especially supportive for those who feel stagnant in their practice, survivors of trauma seeking embodied release, and anyone drawn to ceremonies that transform personal and collective pain into wisdom and compassion.
-While there are no formal prerequisites, participants should have some familiarity with silent sitting and mindfulness practice, as the retreat includes sustained periods of meditation and visualization.
+While there are no formal prerequisites, participants should have familiarity with silent sitting and mindfulness practice, as well as having done internal mental health work, as the retreat calls up our inner demons or neurotic tendencies so that we may work with them.

 Schedule: